Stark Tech

 Why accessibility still matters in a specialized industrial tool

-Situational
+Situational use cases

-Situational
+Situational use cases

 • Looking at a screen in the bright sun

-• Apprentice technicians learning on the job
+• Apprentices learning on the job

 Temporary disabilities